 Telephone: +32 2 512 6999

-Don't be put off by the picture menu and touristy look, this is the real deal!
+Don't be put off by the picture menu and touristy look, this is the real deal.
 For celebrated mussel dishes, as well as local fare such as rabbit stewed in kriek (cherry) beer or stoemp (bubble and squeak), the original Chez Leon is the perfect place to dine.
 Found near the Grand Place, it is open daily for lunch and dinner, reservations recommended.